-(a) GENERAL STANDARDS
+(a) General Standards

-In all areas of special flood hazards all new construction, substantial improvements and manufactured homes shall be:
+In all areas of special flood hazards all new construction, substantial improvements and manufactured homes shall:

-1 be designed (or modified) and adequately anchored to prevent flotation, collapse or lateral movement of the structure resulting from hydrodynamic and hydrostatic loads, including the effects of buoyancy;
+(1) Be designed (or modified) and adequately anchored to prevent flotation, collapse or lateral movement of the structure resulting from hydrodynamic and hydrostatic loads, including the effects of buoyancy;

-2 be constructed by methods and practices that minimize flood damage;
+(2) Be constructed by methods and practices that minimize flood damage;

-3 be constructed with materials resistant to flood damage;
+(3) Be constructed with materials resistant to flood damage;

-4 be constructed with electrical, heating, ventilation, plumbing, and air conditioning equipment and other service facilities that are designed and/or located so as to prevent water from entering or accumulating within the components during conditions of flooding.
+(4) Be constructed with electrical, heating, ventilation, plumbing, and air conditioning equipment and other service facilities that are designed and/or located so as to prevent water from entering or accumulating within the components during conditions of flooding.

-5 be designed to minimize or eliminate infiltration of flood waters into the system;
+(5) Be designed to minimize or eliminate infiltration of flood waters into the system;

-6 be designed to minimize or eliminate infiltration of flood waters into the sanitary sewage system and discharge from the sanitary sewage systems into flood waters; and,
+(6) Be designed to minimize or eliminate infiltration of flood waters into the sanitary sewage system and discharge from the sanitary sewage systems into flood waters; and,

-7 have any on site waste disposal systems located to avoid impairment to them or contamination from them during flooding.
+(7) Have any on site waste disposal systems located to avoid impairment to them or contamination from them during flooding.

-(b) SPECIFIC STANDARDS
+(b) Specific Standards

-In all areas of special flood hazards where base flood elevation data has been provided as set forth in (i) Article 3, Section B, (ii) Article 4, Section B(8), or (iii) Article 5, Section C(3), the following provisions are required:
+In all areas of special flood hazards where base flood elevation data has been provided as set forth in (i) 6-16-103(b), (ii) 6-16-104(b) 8, or (iii) 6-16-105(c) 3, the following provisions are required:

-1 Residential Construction -new construction and substantial improvement of any residential structure shall have the lowest floor (including basement), elevated to or above the base flood elevation.
-A registered professional engineer, architect, or land surveyor shall submit a certification to the Floodplain Administrator that the standard of this subsection as proposed in Article 4, Section C(1)a., is satisfied.
+(1) Residential Construction -new construction and substantial improvement of any residential structure shall have the lowest floor (including basement), elevated to at least one foot above the base flood elevation.
+A registered professional engineer, architect, or land surveyor shall submit a certification to the Floodplain Administrator that the standard of this subsection as proposed in 6-16-104(c)., is satisfied.

-2 Nonresidential Construction - new construction and substantial improvements of any commercial, industrial or other nonresidential structure shall either have the lowest floor (including basement) elevated to or above the base flood level or together with attendant utility and sanitary facilities, be designed so that below the base flood level the structure is watertight with walls substantially impermeable to the passage of water and with structural components having the capability of resisting hydrostatic and hydrodynamic loads and effects of buoyancy.
+(2) Nonresidential Construction - new construction and substantial improvements of any commercial, industrial or other nonresidential structure shall either have the lowest floor (including basement) elevated to at least one foot above the base flood level or together with attendant utility and sanitary facilities, be designed so that below the base flood level the structure is watertight with walls substantially impermeable to the passage of water and with structural components having the capability of resisting hydrostatic and hydrodynamic loads and effects of buoyancy.
 A registered professional engineer or architect shall develop and/or review structural design, specifications, and plans for the construction, and shall certify that the design and methods of construction are in accordance with accepted standards of practice as outlined in this subsection.
 A record of such certification which includes the specific elevation (in relation to mean sea level) to which such structures are floodproofed shall be maintained by the Floodplain Administrator.

-3 Enclosures - new construction and substantial improvements, with fully enclosed areas below the lowest floor that are usable solely for parking of vehicles, building access or storage in an area other than a basement and which are subject to flooding shall be designed to automatically equalize hydrostatic flood forces on exterior walls by allowing for the entry and exit of floodwaters.
+(3) Enclosures - new construction and substantial improvements, with fully enclosed areas below the lowest floor that are usable solely for parking of vehicles, building access or storage in an area other than a basement and which are subject to flooding shall be designed to automatically equalize hydrostatic flood forces on exterior walls by allowing for the entry and exit of floodwaters.
 Designs for meeting this requirement must either be certified by a registered professional engineer or architect or meet or exceed the following minimum criteria:

-- a) A minimum of two openings having a total net area of not less than one square inch for every square foot of enclosed area subject to flooding shall be provided. - b) The bottom of all openings shall be no higher than one foot above grade. - c) Openings may be equipped with screens, louvers, valves, or other coverings or devices provided that they permit the automatic entry and exit of floodwaters.
+(A) A minimum of two openings having a total net area of not less than one square inch for every square foot of enclosed area subject to flooding shall be provided.

+(B) The bottom of all openings shall be no higher than one foot above grade.

+(C) Openings may be equipped with screens, louvers, valves, or other coverings or devices provided that they permit the automatic entry and exit of floodwaters.

-4. Manufactured Homes -
+(3) Manufactured Homes -